What is Ponnanganni keerai?

 Internal uses are

 - Cures Night blindness: The shiny white flowers of the herb are very effective in curing night blindness.
-This benefit can be derived both by external application of the flower powder or by consumption of the steamed flowers.
+This benefit can be derived both by the external application of the flower powder or by the consumption of the steamed flowers.
 Consumption of the steamed ponnanganni leaves with butter is also a good remedy for night blindness and other eye problems.

 Enhances energy level

 Consuming a mixture of ponnanganni juice with cow’s milk enhances the body strength and vitality.
 Goat milk also can be substituted for cow milk.
 Consuming every day, in the mornings a teaspoon of the extract of ponnanganni leaves mixed well with coconut oil improves the overall energy level of the body.